dbt-labs/docs.getdbt.com/website/docs/reference/data-test-configs.md

 #### Specify custom configurations for generic data tests

 _Currently available in dbt Cloud only.
-The `custom_config` key will become available in dbt Core later this year._
+Specifying custom configurations for data tests will become available in dbt Core later this year._

 Use the `custom_config` key to specify custom configurations for data tests.
 For example, the following specifies custom Snowflake configurations that dbt should use when executing the `unique` data test: